How to Help Teens Shelter in Place

 - Your grandchildren are going to ask you about the role you played during this pandemic.
 What will you tell them?

-Help them see that this is not about what they want or expect from life.
-It’s about what life is expecting from them right now.
-We expect them to rise to the occasion, to be a part of the solution, not a part of the problem.
+Above all, help them see that this situation is not about what they want or expect from life.
+It's about what life is expecting from them right now.
+We expect them to rise to the occasion; to be a part of the solution, not a part of the problem.

 We are all being called to demonstrate our character and commitment to others and to the greater good.
 Our young people are being called, too.
 Let’s give them the opportunity to step up.